 | January, 2023 | Quitting and Not Quitting

-Since I started going to yoga classes, I’ve thought about quitting.
+I’ve thought about quitting since the first yoga class.
 See at that point I was a runner and going to yoga wasn’t something that I saw as long term the way I could think about running.
 Running was for life.
 Yoga, well, it was great, but wasn’t on track to replace running.
 It could supplement it though.
 Over time, my identity as a runner transformed and became less a part of my daily life.
 Yoga took it’s place.
 It was just how my life was evolving.

 In the early days, I did think that there would be a day when I would pick up daily runs again.
 I didn’t.
 What I’m not saying is that I quit running.
 I never did.
 I just don’t run every day anymore.
 I did start yoga every day.
 The world I know now sees me as a yogi/yoga teacher.
 I’ve practiced every day and for a long time twice a day and for years.
 I don’t practice every day anymore and sometimes I practice twice a day.
 I teach a few classes a month now and for years I taught that many classes in a week.
 Recently I thought how much I’d like teach full time.
 I think about walking away.